debezium/debezium-design-documents/DDD-8.md

 The incremental snapshot was implemented based on the paper [DBLog: A Watermark Based Change-Data-Capture Framework](https://arxiv.org/pdf/2010.12597v1) by Andreas Andreakis and Ioannis Papapanagiotou.
 The main idea behind this approach is that change data streaming is executed continuously together with snapshotting.
-The framework inserts low and high watermarks into the transaction log (by writing to the source database) and between those two points, a part of the snapshotted table is read.
+The framework inserts low and high watermarks into the transaction log (by writing to the source database), and between those two points, a part of the snapshotted table is read.
-The framework keeps a record of database changes in between the watermarks and reconciles them with the snapshotted values, if the same records are snapshotted and modified during the window.
+The framework keeps a record of database changes between the watermarks and reconciles them with the snapshotted values if the same records are snapshotted and modified during the window.

-This means that the Debezium must have write permission on a specific table used during snapshot to create the low/high watermarks.
+This means that Debezium must have write permission on a specific table used during the snapshot to create the low/high watermarks.

-This can be a limitation for some user that cannot give write permission to Debezium, the motivation behind that can be different:
+This can be a limitation for some users with different motivations:

-* Capture changes from read-replicas
+* Capturing changes from read-replicas
-* Policy restriction
+* Policy restrictions - hard to get write permissions

 To remove this friction, there was a community contribution that permitted to have [read-only incremental snapshots for MySQL](https://debezium.io/blog/2022/04/07/read-only-incremental-snapshots/) leveraging on the `GTIDs`.